-How do you know if a pest mer Resource Center at (808) 587-
+How do you know if a pest

 control operator or field representative is licensed?
-Call the RICO Consumer Resource Center at (808) 587-4272 or check online at cca.hawaii.gov/rico/business\online.
+Call the RICO Consumer Resource Center at (808) 587-4272 or check online at cca.hawaii.gov/businesscheck.

 Fumigation, general pest, or termite work.
 As part of the licensing process, individuals are licensed to work in specific areas - fumigation, general pest control, and termite - so check license classes and make sure both the company and its field representative are qualified to do the type of work you are hiring them to do.